ProfessionalAmateur/Java-TexasHoldEm/README.md

 Overview
 --------
 While teaching myself Java I needed to write some code to fully grasp the language.
 This is the project, a Texas Hold'em game written in Java.
+I believe I wrote this around 2009-2010 time frame and it's fairly messy.
+Comments and documentation are not done in the preferred Java format, and Im sure there are plenty of opportunities to tidy the code up.

 What works: